hyprwm/hyprland-wiki/content/crashes-and-bugs/_index.md

 Diagnose the issue by what is in the log:

-- `backend failed to start` -> launch in the TTY and refer to the logs in RED.
+- `backend failed to start` -> launch in the TTY and refer to the logs shown in RED.
-- `Monitor X has NO PREFERRED MODE, and an INVALID one was requested` -> your monitor is bork.
+- `Monitor X has NO PREFERRED MODE, and an INVALID one was requested` -> your monitor is broken.
 - Other -> see the coredump.
 Use `coredumpctl`, find the latest one's PID and do `coredumpctl info PID`.
 - failing on a driver (e.g. `radeon`) -> report an issue.
 - failing on `Hyprland` -> report an issue.